I entirely share the universal delight in the intoxicating language of Patricia Lockwood, with her passion for the mind-expanding power of words.

 While reluctant to “harp on” (my garish phrase, sic!) about feminism, Lockwood reflects on her relationship with the seminarians who come to stay:

 What else could I do but tease them?
 I had no real power; it was men like these who were in charge of my life.
 If they decided tomorrow I had to cover my hair or wear skirts or pray separately, or be barred from reading certain books, or take certain pills and not take others, or be silent in the presence of men, I would have to do it.
-To have that bald display of power on display in your home every day, pretending to arch over and protect you—it does something to a person.
+To have that bald dynamic of power on display in your home every day, pretending to arch over and protect you—it does something to a person.
 The seminarian calls women “the tabernacle of life”.
 The tabernacle, if you do not know, is an ornamental box that is largely important for what it holds.
 It is shut up and locked when the men go away, so the consecrated elements inside cannot be stolen.

 People do sometimes accuse me of blasphemy, which is understandable, and which is their right.
 But to me, it is not blasphemy, it is my idiom.
 It’s my way of still participating in the language I was raised inside, which despite all renunciation will always be mine.